 In seeking to lay the foundations for new dialogues and more candid perspectives, this first session considers what has gone wrong and what still does not work in the various national and international approaches to the Israeli-Palestinian conflict.
 In doing so, it is essential to not only examine proposals, but also to analyze the attitudes and expectations of the peace negotiations that thread through three decades of struggle.

 What were the significant mistakes of Oslo and the “roadmap”?
 What diplomatic milestones made a difference in bilateral dialogue?
-Is mediation by disinterested parties operating outside the conflict really possible?
+Is mediation by disinterested and biased parties operating outside the conflict really possible?